When the same failure keeps returning, the problem is no longer execution. It is structure.

 The same failure costs more the second time than the first.
 At some point, the structure has to be named.

-Recurring failure caused by hidden structure in interfaces, incentives, ownership, or enforcement.
+Recurring failure caused by hidden structure in interfaces, incentives, ownership, host constraints, or enforcement.

-Founders, CTOs, and product or platform leads who need a structural read their builders can execute against.
+Founders, CTOs, product leads, and decision owners who need a structural read their builders can execute against.

 Email five lines plus any relevant materials you already have.

-It does not add another summary or interpretation layer.
+It does not add another opinion layer.
 It gives decision owners and builders a shared structural read of the failure, the rule that is breaking, and the order in which change must happen.

 01